nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 | Variadic     | prefix/Value... | [prefix/Value]... |

 <div class="note" markdown="span">
-Optional fields can be omitted and the command will still be executed successfully <br> (assuming all other parts are correctly inputted)
+Optional fields can be omitted and the command will still be executed successfully <br> _(assuming all other parts are correctly inputted)_
 </div>

 #### Prefix Types

 <div class="note" markdown="span">
-The prefixes used in EZSTATES are universal across all commands (i.e. have the same constraints and remarks)
+The prefixes used in EZSTATES are universal across all commands <br> _(i.e. have the same constraints and remarks)_
 </div>

 | prefix | constraints | remarks | valid | invalid |